vtex/cli-plugin-workspace/README.md

       Show debug level logs

   --conflict=master|mine|abort
-      [default: MasterWins] Defines how to handle data conflict between workspaces.
+      Defines how to handle data conflict between workspaces.
       - master: Keeps data from master unchanged when there are conflicts.
 Workspace conflicting data is discarded.
       - mine: Overrides the data on master with the one of the workspace when there is conflict.
 Any changes on conflicting data made on master will be lost.